What Are the Benefits of Expressive Therapy for Substance Abuse?

 - Integrated arts therapy:This involves the use of two or more forms of expressive therapy in combination to foster awareness, cognitive improvements, and emotional and behavioral changes.

-Using Expressive Therapy in Addiction Treatment
+How Can Expressive Therapy Be Used in Addiction Treatment?

 While there are still few studies indicating effectiveness of expressive therapies on overcoming addiction during and after rehabilitation, there are a few.
 Among people using methadone to withdraw from long-term, chronic opioid abuse, for example, those who attended expressive art therapy sessions required less methadone.
 They were also less likely to begin abusing cocaine.

 A meta-analysis of 800 expressive writing studies found that participants, on average, experienced a 23 percent improvement in trauma symptoms – an amount comparable to other forms of psychotherapy.
-People who experience trauma, especially during childhood, are at a much higher risk for developing substance abuse and drug addiction issues later in life; as many as 80 percent of women, in particular, who seek treatment for substance abuse have at least one lifetime trauma.
+People who experience trauma, especially during childhood, are at a much higher risk for developing substance abuse and drug addiction issues later in life; as many as 80 percent of women, in particular, who seek treatment for substance abuse have at least one trauma in their lifetime.
 Expressive writing sessions were typically 15-20 minutes per day, making them cost-effective and efficient, especially for rehabilitation programs that do not prescreen for post-traumatic stress disorder or other mental conditions that indicate co-occurring disorders.